PierrunoYT/anthropic-status-bot/README.md

 - Default Intents

 ### Bot Permissions
+The bot requires the following specific permissions:
-- Read Messages/View Channels
+- View Channels (to see the channel)
-- Send Messages
+- Send Messages (to post status updates)
-- Edit Messages
+- Manage Messages (to edit status messages)
-- Embed Links
+- Embed Links (to send rich embeds)
-- Read Message History
+- Read Message History (to update existing messages)

-- Manage Messages (required for updating status messages)
+Permissions Integer: 68608
 To set up these permissions:
 1. Go to the Discord Developer Portal
 2. Select your application